Policies and Procedures

 Performing Arts Events

-Brooklyn College offers a variety of free and low-cost performing arts events at the college Conservatory of Music, Department of Theater and the Brooklyn Center for the Performing Arts.
+Brooklyn College offers a variety of free and low-cost performing arts events at the College Conservatory of Music, Theater Department and the Brooklyn Center for the Performing Arts.
 Families are encouraged to take advantage of these opportunities to complement their child's performing arts education.

 Juries / Student Evaluations

 Students enrolled in private lessons perform for a faculty committee (called a jury) once a year in the spring and receive written evaluations from them.
-In addition, families receive written reports for classes and private lessons to evaluate the student's progress through the school year.
+In addition, families receive written reports for private lessons and certain classes at the completion of the school year.
 These evaluations assist in planning for the next academic year.
+Informal parent/teacher conferences ensure attention to any problems that may develop during the school year.

 Scholarship and Financial Aid

 Evaluation for merit scholarships and financial aid occurs at the end of each school year for the following season.
-Awards are based upon continuation in the student's program from the previous year and may be altered if there is a program change.
+Families receive notification of their award by July 31 for the following school year.

 Please report any accidents or illnesses to the director.
 In case of an emergency, please call the Security Office (extension 5511, or 718.951.5000 extension 5511 from an outside line).